anira-project/anira/docs/sphinx/usage.rst

 .. code-block:: cpp

-    // Prepare the inference handler with automatic latency calculation inference_handler.prepare(host_config);
+    // Prepare the :cpp with automatic latency calculation inference_handler.prepare(host_config);

 **Preparing with custom latency for a specific output tensor:**